Patriot's Park

 Patriot's Park (originally referred to as Brookside Park) is located on U.S. Route 9 along the boundary between Tarrytown and Sleepy Hollow in Westchester County, New York, United States.
 It is a four-acre (1.6-ha) parcel with a walkway and several monuments.
 In 1982 it was added to the National Register of Historic Places.

 Overview

-During the Revolutionary War Major John André of the British Army was captured, disguised in civilian clothing, at the site by three Patriot militiamen.
+During the American Revolutionary War Major John André of the British Army was captured, disguised in civilian clothing, at the site by three Patriot militiamen.
 They found papers on him that implicated him in espionage with Benedict Arnold, a high-ranking officer of the Continental Army.
 After a military trial André was executed; Arnold defected to the British and lived his remaining years after the war in England.